-Medical expert shares the key signs that someone could be months or days away from death
+A medical expert has shared the key signs that someone could be months or even days away from death.

-Physician Carol DerSarkissian reviewed Web MD’s list of symptoms that signify a person may be about to pass on, which are useful when it comes to making a loved one feel comfortable and prepared before death.
+Physician Carol DerSarkissian reviewed Web MD’s list of symptoms that signify a person may be pass away.

-According to Web MD, a person might also ‘feel tired and drained all the time, so much that they don't leave their bed’.
+As for more standard symptoms, a person might also ‘feel tired and drained all the time, so much that they don't leave their bed’, according to Web MD.

-Changes in factors including appetite, heart rate, bowel movements and breathing are also common and people suffering from terminal illnesses might also start experiencing more pain as they near death.
+Changes in appetite, heart rate, bowel movements and breathing are also common, while people suffering from terminal illnesses might also start experiencing more pain as they approach the final days and weeks.

 Confusion and even hallucinations can also start to set in and palliative care experts stress that the presence of loved ones is of the utmost importance at this stage.